addyosmani/backbone-fundamentals/README.md

 var compiled_template = _.template( $('#mainViewTemplate').html() );
 </pre>

-With Require.js and the text plugin however, it's as simple as saving your template into an external text file (say, mainView.html) and doing the following:
+With RequireJS and the text plugin however, it's as simple as saving your template into an external text file (say, mainView.html) and doing the following:

 <pre>
 require(['js/app', 'text!templates/mainView.html'],